 I was only too happy to help out!
 For his release, I had a place near the King’s Wharf Theater in Penetang in mind.
 Vultures can be seen to soar along a ridge by the dozens there.

 After a few moments he raised his wings and caught the stiff breeze blowing in from the bay and he was easily aloft.

 Soon two other vultures came by to join him.
 It was very touching!
 Vic is soaring with his brothers and sisters!

 The rest is up to him; I hope he can learn to forage for himself and that he finds lots of food to eat.
 Of course there is always Mark and Laura’s restaurant if he feels a hankering to visit.”

 Mark and Laura’s wildlife adventure has been a joy for us to follow.
 Inspirational.
 Heartwarming.
 Hopeful.
-Their exemplary care for the planet and one of its own is stirring indeed.
+Furthermore, their exemplary care for the planet and one of its own is stirring indeed.

-And don’t forget: The work that Sandy Pines and Shades of Hope are doing is ongoing.
+The work that Sandy Pines and Shades of Hope are doing is ongoing, too.
 If Vic’s story captured your attention, you might want to contribute to similar work.
 You can help.
 Visit the charity websites we have linked in this blog.
 See what these hard-working teams are doing for Canadian wildlife.
 Join in where you can.
 And, if you have a car you’d like to give to the cause…

 Donate a vehicle on behalf of Sandy Pines, Shades of Hope, or another wildlife charity!